Spedge/hangar/docs/install/index.rst

 With this ethos in mind, there are a variety of ways of running Hangar.

+* Dirty Hack

+You want to just give it a go?
+See if it works with what you want to do?
+Run it in a container and have it disappear once you are done!

 * All Local

 In this format, we have a single instance with local storage for artifacts and an in-memory index.
 Handy for debugging or just giving it a try.